ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Site

-Sites are the main ultimate **(Oh - I don't think we have mentioned 'ultimate' before ...)** features of interest in the context of plot-based surveys and their activities.
-Observations and sampling acts made in a site generally represent the overall state of the site.
-Sites may contain nested sites using the sub-sample relationship, and the usage of controlled vocabularies indicate the site's type.
-Examples of site types may be plots, transects, and quadrats.
+Sites are the main _ultimate_ features of interest in the context of plot-based surveys and their activities.
+Acts of observations and sampling made in a site are generally undertaken in order to represent the overall state of the site.

+Sites may contain nested 'sites' using the sub-sample relationship.
+The site-type is indicated using a value from a controlled vocabulary.
+Common site-types may include `plot`, `transect`, `quadrat`.
 Other features identified within a Site are also represented using sub-sample relationships.

-Conceptually, a Site is a type of Sample as it may representative of something larger such as a local government area, state or territory.
+A Site may itself be a kind of Sample, as it may be deemed to be representative of a
+- fiat area such as a parcel, a local government area, state or territory
+- landscape area such as an ecosystem or biome.

 ### Example

 The TERN AusPlots program has sites across Australia, and these sites contain transects for their point intercept collection method.
 Modelling of these transects uses the sub-sample relationship of the Sample class.

 ## Site visit

 A Site Visit is a discrete time-bounded activity at a Site, during which Sampling or Observation activities occur.
-A Site Visit and a Site is a composition relationship, meaning a Site Visit cannot exist without a Site.
-The Site Visit class enables the modelling of revisits to a Site and provides the ability to describe the site condition in the context of a site visit.
+A Site Visit and a Site have a composition relationship, so a Site Visit cannot exist without a Site.
+The Site Visit class enables the modelling of revisits to a Site and provides the ability to describe collections of acts of observation or sampling, and the site condition in the context of a site visit.

 ### Example

 AusPlots Rangelands establish permanent sites across Australia.
 Revisits to these sites allow the AusPlots team to capture the changes in the environment of these sites.
 Studies on the collected data provide us with an understanding of why and how these changes are occurring.

 ## Spatial geometries

-Sites, site visits, samplings and observations can use the TERN Location Alignment vocabulary, a minimal ontology to tie together the GeoSPARQL vocabulary and the W3C Basic Geo WGS84 vocabulary.
+Sites, site visits, samplings and observations can use the TERN Location Alignment vocabulary, which is a minimal ontology to tie together the GeoSPARQL vocabulary and the W3C Basic Geo WGS84 vocabulary.
 TERN Location Alignment also defines a specialised Point class with properties to express the depth and elevation.
 LineString and Polygon are also specialised to denote that a WKT literal is required.

 <figure>
   <img src="https://w3id.org/tern/static/linkeddata-website/tern-ontology/tern-loc-overview.png" alt="TERN Location Alignment overview" />
   <figcaption style={{textAlign: "center"}}>Figure: TERN Location Alignment vocabulary overview.</figcaption>
 </figure>

-Express where observations and samplings took place using the Point class.
-Use the Polygon class for sites.
-Use the LineString geometry for things such as sites that are, for example, transects.
+The location where individual observations and samplings took place can be expressed using individuals from the Point class.
+The extent and shape of a Site can be expressed using an individual Polygon.
+The shape of a transect can be expressed using a LineString.

 ## Non-core attributes

-The TERN Ontology captures the minimal amount of information common across different survey datasets.
+The TERN Ontology captures some information common across different survey datasets.
 To capture the protocol-specific aspects of a dataset, the TERN Ontology provides a concept of non-core attributes with the Attribute class.
 Use the Attribute class on any of the core concepts (classes) of the TERN Ontology to express additional information using a key-value pair pattern.

 <figure>
   <img src="https://w3id.org/tern/static/linkeddata-website/tern-ontology/tern-ontology-attribute-class.png" alt="TERN Ontology Attribute class" />
   <figcaption style={{textAlign: "center"}}>Figure: TERN Ontology Attribute class.</figcaption>
 </figure>

-### Example
+### Example - not really an example in the way that the previous ones are ...

 The CORVEG database has a site-level attribute named sampling intensity for all sites.
-This attribute is not an attribute available directly on the TERN Ontology's Site class definition.
-To capture the sampling intensity, create an instance of the Attribute class and associate it to the site.
+However, this attribute is not available directly on the TERN Ontology's Site class definition.
+Sampling intensity can be captured by creating an instance of the Attribute class and associating it to the site.

 The ontology assumes that all observations Relationships to the site and site visit are optional to support both opportunistic data collection.
 For example, the species occurrence information can be represented and shared without any relationship with site and site visit.
+**not quite following here ... you seem to be petering out**

 ## Values and results

-The generic Value class is used to capture the values of attributes and results of observations and samplings.
-The Value class has different specialised classes to capture different value types.
+A generic Value class is used to capture the values of attributes, and the results of observations and samplings.
+The Value class is specialised to capture different value types.

 A Sample is a type of value and is the result of a Sampling activity.